EdinaAdzem/QualityAssurance_SDLC_Automation/SDLC/_test_plan.md

 ### Scope of Testing
 - **In Scope:**
-  Registration, product search, shopping cart, checkout process, payment integration.
+  Registration, product search, shopping cart, checkout process, payment integration, and browser compatibility testing.
 - **Out of Scope:**
   Performance and security testing, which will be handled separately.